EleDiaz/elediaz/README.md

 ### Hi, I'm Ele 👋

 Well, that's a shortcut for my name, my full name it's Eleazar.
 Thought it happens to get misspronounce, even with folks that share my own language, Spanish.
-So, so far you know is the name of the letter "L" + the word "random" in Spanish you will be fine.
+So far, what you need to know is the name of the letter "L" + the word "random" both in Spanish and you will be fine.

 I'm a graduate of Computer Science in ULL.
 And this has brought a lot of good and not so good consequences 😉